 Earlier This Year, Senator Rosen Urged The Small Business Administrator To Establish The First-Ever Such Center In Nevada

-WASHINGTON, DC – Today, U.S. Senator Jacky Rosen (D-NV), a member of the Senate Small Business and Entrepreneurship Committee, announced that the U.S. Small Business Administration (SBA) has awarded $3.5 million to establish the first-ever Veteran Business Outreach Center (VBOC) in Nevada.
+WASHINGTON, DC – Today, U.S. Senator Jacky Rosen (D-NV), a member of the Senate Small Business and Entrepreneurship Committee, announced that the U.S. Small Business Administration (SBA) has authorized awards of up to $1.7 million over five years to establish the first-ever Veteran Business Outreach Center (VBOC) in Nevada.
 The announcement comes after Senator Rosen urged the SBA Administrator to establish a VBOC in Nevada, which is home to more than 200,000 veterans and approximately 23,500 veteran-owned businesses.
 Before Senator Rosen’s involvement, Nevada was one of the states without a single VBOC, which serve as important one-stop shops, providing business resources and support to transitioning servicemembers, veterans, and military spouses interested in starting or growing a small business.

 “I’m thrilled that the Small Business Administration is opening Nevada’s first-ever Veterans Business Outreach Center,” said Senator Rosen.
 “Until now, the lack of a center in Nevada has deprived our veterans and transitioning servicemembers of key resources to start or grow a small business.
 As this new Veteran Business Outreach Center comes to fruition, I will continue working with the Small Business Administration to ensure it provides robust support to Nevada veterans and servicemembers, helps grow our economy, and employs Nevadans.”